cyffer/python-challenge/README.md

 # python-challenge

 ## Bank Statement
-Create Python script for analyzing the financial records of your company.
+Created a Python script that analyzes a Bank financial records.

 The tasks used in this Python script are: